Updated: Aug 1

-The useful life of oil filled transformer is greatly influenced by temperature rise.
+The useful life of an oil-filled transformer is greatly influenced by temperature rise.
 The insulation property deteriorates with temperature rise.
-The transformer operating above 10 degree centigrade above the rated temperature reduce the life of the transformer about 57%.
+The transformer operating above 10 degrees centigrade above the rated temperature reduces the life of the transformer by 57%.

 ANSI and IEEE require the cooling class of each transformer must be written on its nameplate.

-Depending on the process of heat transfer, the following types of cooling system is used in oil filled transformer.
+Depending on the process of heat transfer, the following types of the cooling system is used in oil-filled transformer.

-ONAN stand for Oil Natural Air Natural cooling.
-The schematic diagram of ONAN cooling system is as given below.
+ONAN stands for Oil Natural Air Natural cooling.
+The schematic diagram of the ONAN cooling system is as given below.

 ONAF (OIl Natural Air Forced)

 ONAF stand for Oil Natural Air Forced cooling.
 The schematic diagram of ONAF is as given below.